Characteristics of Fatal Familial Insomnia

 Fatal familial insomnia falls within the group of prion diseases called spongiform encephalopathies.
 Perhaps the best-known disorder of this kind is mad cow disease and it’s definitely similar to this disease in terms of its causes.

-The prion activates and the symptoms usually begin between the ages of 30 and 60s between which the prion is activated to generate symptoms.
+The prion activates and the symptoms usually begin between the ages of 30 and 60s.
 There are records of younger cases, but they’re not the norm.
 Some families sort of expect it because there’s a history of it.

 Causes of fatal familial insomnia